t0m45DEV/Trace-Engine/README.md

 ## Dependencies

 Currently the engine uses [OpenGL](https://www.opengl.org/) and [SDL](https://www.libsdl.org/) to handle graphics.

 Additionally, I included the [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) header for simple UI, like buttons and sliders.
+For the image parser I used the [stb image loader](https://github.com/nothings/stb) header.

 Besides that, it's made in standar C.